 You have significant rights regarding your personal data.
 For more information please see the Rights section below.

 We take the security of your personal information very seriously.
 All web transactions made with Encore Tickets use 128-bit Secure Socket Layer (SSL) encryption which encrypts all your personal information, including your credit card number, name, and address, so that it cannot be read if intercepted by a malicious third party.

-Card transactions made on this Site are processed by our payment partners Verifone, and Encore do not process such card payments directly, nor will we have access to your full card details.
+Card transactions made on this Site are processed by our payment partners Adyen, and Encore do not process such card payments directly, nor will we have access to your full card details.
 Payment information is stored only in a tokenised form on our systems.
 We are PCI DSS compliant and do not process card details by email - please do not send us your card details for payment in this way.